Washington Supreme Court Changes the Balance of Power Between Passengers and Police on Public Transit

 While federal courts often decline to grapple with racial disparities and the impact of systemic racism in the justice system, the Washington Supreme Court and other judges are showing how state constitutional law provides an alternative path.

-Kyle Barry is director of the State Law Research Initiative and a freelance writer.
+Kyle C. Barry is the director of the State Law Research Initiative and a freelance writer.